Rel1cx/sensi-mouse/README.md

 ## Benefits

-- Change the mouse settings globally, no matter which mouse device is connected.
+- Modify mouse settings globally, regardless of the connected mouse device.
-- No accessibility permission is required.
+- No need for accessibility permissions.
-- No taking over mouse input events.
+- Does not interfere with or take over the mouse input events.
-- Fully compatible with other mouse scrolling or gesture customization apps.
+- Compatible with other apps that customize mouse scrolling or gestures.

 ## Releases